Potatoesfries/Potatoesfries/README.md

 ## Hi there 👋
+My name is Virak, and I'm a software engineering student with multimedia, Im very interested in Web and Mobile Development!

+- 🔭 I’m currently working on [IOU](https://iou-com.onrender.com), a website to keep track on debts with functionality such as sending email reminders to debtor, and export as pdf for real life usage.
+- 🌱 I’ve recently built a spotify clone [Spotify_Clone](https://spotify-aeyt.onrender.com), that you can listen to music and message other people that are on the app.
+Check out the repository [here](https://github.com/Potatoesfries/Spotify)
+- 📫 How to reach me: virak820604@gmail.com

 <!--
 **Potatoesfries/Potatoesfries** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.